kfahn22/Buckyball/README.md

  vertex(v.x, v.y, v.z, uv.x, uv.y);
 ```

 We can find the bounding box for each face by finding the minium and maximum values for each face.
 I believe this is the same approach used by the p5.Geometry.calculateBoundingBox() function in [p5.js](https://p5js.org/reference/p5.Geometry/calculateBoundingBox/).

-(I tried using the built-in p5.Geometry functions to render the dodecahedron and buckyball, but had no luck.
-Specifically, the getFaces() function did not generate the faces properly.)
+ As a side note, I tried using the built-in p5.Geometry functions to render the dodecahedron and buckyball, but had no luck.
+Specifically, the getFaces() function did not generate the faces properly.

 ```JavaScript
 findBoundingBox(face) {